CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>              VRF

-### Atrributes
+### Attributes

-  conditional-advertise
-                        Time interval at which bgp table is scanned for condition is met. connection-retry      Time interval at which connection attempts are retried upon a failure. hold                  Hold timer.
-If `none`, keepalives from the peer are not tracked and the peering session will not experience a hold timeout. keepalive             Keepalive timer.
-If `none`, keepalives are not sent. route-advertisement   Time between route advertisements (BGP Updates).
+  conditional-advertise Time interval at which bgp table is scanned for condition is met.

+  connection-retry      Time interval at which connection attempts are retried upon a failure.

+  hold                  Hold timer.
+If `none`, keepalives from the peer are not tracked and the peering session will not experience a hold timeout.

+  keepalive             Keepalive timer.
+If `none`, keepalives are not sent.

+  route-advertisement   Time between route advertisements (BGP Updates).
 If not `none`, route advertisements to be delayed and batched.

 ## nv set vrf <vrf-id> router bgp timers connection-retry 1-65535